FatterCatDev/discord-casino/docs/player-facing-overview.md

 - **Texas Hold’em** – Host a private table with automatic channel setup, turn timers, side pots, and rake readouts.

 ## Jobs & Progression
-- Three launch jobs—Bartender, Dealer, and Bouncer—deliver five-stage skill tests that pay chips based on accuracy and speed.
+- Three launch jobs—Bartender, Dealer, and Bouncer—deliver single-stage skill tests that pay chips based on accuracy and speed.
 - Stamina charges regenerate every two hours.
 Spend them wisely to push for perfect scores and higher XP.
 - Each job tracks its own rank ladder.
 Promotions unlock heftier guaranteed payouts and better tip ceilings.
 - The `/job` panel shows stamina, recent shifts, role-specific stats, and quick-start buttons so you can jump into your next shift instantly.